Freddie Goodwin (footballer, born 1944): Stockport County

 Goodwin then dropped down two tiers to sign with Fourth Division side Stockport County, his hometown club, in January 1966.
 Eddie Quigley's "Hatters" finished 13th in 1965–66, before winning the league title in 1966–67 under the stewardship of Jimmy Meadows.
 County finished 13th in the Third Division in 1967–68, then ninth in 1968–69, before suffering relegation in last place in 1969–70 under Meadows's successor Walter Galbraith.
-Goodwin scored 20 goals in 176 league games in his time at Edgeley Park.
+Goodwin scored 20 goals in 176 league games at Edgeley Park.

 Later career

-In March 1970, Goodwin joined Blackburn Rovers in a move which reunited him with former manager Eddie Quigley, though Rovers would themselves be relegated out of the Second Division in 1970–71 under new boss Johnny Carey.
-Goodwin played 64 league games in his time at Ewood Park.
+In March 1970, Goodwin joined Blackburn Rovers in a move which reunited him with former manager Eddie Quigley.
+However, Rovers would themselves be relegated out of the Second Division in 1970–71 under new boss Johnny Carey.
+Goodwin played 64 league games at Ewood Park.
 He ended the 1971–72 season in the Fourth Division with Southport, who were managed by former Stockport manager Jimmy Meadows, after being traded for Tony Field in October 1971.
 Goodwin played only 12 league games in a brief stay at Haig Avenue.
 He joined Gordon Lee's Port Vale in July 1972.
 He played 27 Third Division games in the 1972–73 season, but was given a free transfer away from Vale Park in May 1973.
 He moved on to Macclesfield Town, who would finish eighth in the Northern Premier League in 1973–74.
 He left Moss Rose and returned to the Football League with former club Stockport County, now managed by Jimmy Meadows, scoring one goal in 29 Fourth Division games in the 1974–75 season.
 He went on to play for Cheshire County League sides New Mills, Stalybridge Celtic and Ashton United, before moving to New Zealand and joining Lower Hutt side Stop Out.
 After retiring as a player, Goodwin became the assistant coach of New Zealand, then Papatoetoe, before becoming the coach of Hutt Valley United.